Language: EN

 Differences between CommonJS and ESM modules in Node.js

-We have seen that Node.js is compatible with files with the extensions .js and .mjs.
-If it seems a bit confusing to you, hold on, I’ll explain it to you right now.
+We have seen that Node.js supports files with the .js and .mjs extensions.
+If that sounds a bit confusing, buckle up because there are twists ahead I’ll explain it right now.

-CommonJS and ECMAScript Modules (ESM) are two module systems used in JavaScript to organize and reuse code in different files.
+CommonJS and ECMAScript Modules (ESM) are two module systems used in JavaScript to organize and reuse code across different files.

 When Node.js appeared (2009), JavaScript did not have a native module system.
 Node.js decided to create its own, CommonJS.
-A decision that we still carry with us today.
+A decision that we are still carrying today.

-Later, JavaScript creates its “official” file system, ECMAScript Modules (ESM) (2015).
-They were a bit late to the party.
+Later, JavaScript created its “official” file system, ECMAScript Modules (ESM) (2015).
+They were a bit late, poor things.
 But the official syntax had many improvements over the previous ones.

-You might say, “well… everything is perfect, we leave behind CommonJS and use ESM!“.
-By that time, there was so much code that it has taken years to replace them.
+You might say, “Well… ‘everything is perfect, let’s ditch CommonJS and use ESM!’“.
+By that time, there was so much code that it took years to replace them.

 In fact, Node.js took until its version 12 (2019) to be compatible with ESM.
-That’s 10 years of CommonJS.
-So there are still many tools and libraries that have not been ported.
+That’s 10 long years of CommonJS.
+Therefore, there are still many tools and libraries that have not been ported.

 That’s why there are two extensions: